Limits and Deficits of the SDGs - a Critical Perspective

 Flickr | allispossible.org.uk

-The very serious problem of nuclear weapons is only very indirectly referred to in the SDGs under Goal 16, which promotes peaceful and inclusive societies for sustainable development and the reduction of all forms of violence.
+As the biggest threat facing humanity, nuclear weapons are only very indirectly referred to in the SDGs under Goal 16, which promotes peaceful and inclusive societies for sustainable development and the reduction of all forms of violence.

-Not one of the SDGs calls for the complte abolition of nuclear weapons.
-When we consider that nuclear weapons have the ability to destroy all life on Earth this is a notable omission.
+Not one of the SDGs calls for the complete abolition of nuclear weapons.
+When we consider that nuclear weapons have the ability to destroy all life on Earth this is a terrifying omission.

-The SDGs also do not adequately address global defence spending which is currently at a record high of $2240 billion.
-Increasing international tensions, militarisation, the military-industrial complex, and the greed of private weapons contactors have caused military budgets to bloat at the expense of other societal needs such as education, healthcare, and infrastructure which are drained of financial resources.
+The SDGs also do not adequately address global defence spending which is currently at a record high of $2.2 trillion.
+Increasing international tensions, militarisation, the military-industrial complex, and the greed of private weapons contractors have caused military budgets to bloat at the expense of other societal needs such as education, healthcare, and infrastructure which are drained of financial resources.

-International arms trade agreements are also omitted from the goals.
+International arms trade agreements are another notable omission.
 Strong global arms trade policies are essential to prevent weapons from finding their way into unstable and volatile areas.
 Arms exports fuel conflict, human rights abuses, violations of international humanitarian law, repression, displacement, death, and suffering.
-Despite this, the global value of weapons production, investment in high-tech weapons manufacturing, and the sale and transfer of this equipment is worth a staggering $112 billion.

 How can we possibly aim for sustainable development while the world is being flooded with weapons of death and destruction?